Home » Kitchen » Pantry Staples, Substitutions, Kitchen Tips + Tools » Tips to Reduce and Stop Food Waste

 Along the same line, save chicken carcasses, bones and vegetable and herb ends to make nourishing meat, bone, or vegetable stock.
 Some of the vegetables ‘parts’ I use for stocks are onion root ends, beet greens (will turn your stock pink), parsley stems, celery roots and leaves, and fennel roots.
 Carrot peels and onions skins don’t add much to your stock and may be better used in your compost bin.
 Check out my post on canning chicken stock that is applicable for any meat or bone broth.

-Save bread scraps to make croutons, bread putting, and/or stuffing.
+Save bread scraps to make croutons, bread pudding, bread crumbs, and/or stuffing.
+If you have bread that is not high in sugar, compost it!

 Include parts of foods that are not normally used.
 These typically unused parts also have a lot of additional health benefits!
 Trying to be a “zero-waste chef” will surely help you stop your food waste.